TomBergmanis/TomBergmanis/README.md

 ### QUICK OVERVIEW:
 - 🔭 I’m currently working on getting my first job in tech.
 - 🌱 Learning Python, Software Engineering, and Data Science.
-- 👯 I’m looking to collaborate on my first project whether that be Python, JavaScript, HTML, CSS.
+- 👯 I’m looking to collaborate on projects whether that be Python, JavaScript, HTML, CSS.
 - Let's connect!
 I am open to collaboration, networking and new opportunities.
 Feel free to reach out via LinkedIn www.linkedin.com/in/thomas-bergmanis-540262171

 # INTRODUCTION